 It still doesn’t quite look “perfect” to me but I’m not sure yet how to improve upon it.
 I’ll probably revisit this artwork concept eventually, I’m just not sure when or how I will be able to improve it.
 Only time will tell for sure.

 To see the artwork page for “Monstrosity of the Mind”, click here.
-You can also purchase prints and more from that page.
+You can also find out how to purchase prints and more from that page.